 KU Dining Services is proud to say it is an active campus partner in the sustainability effort.
 From our conservation and recycling partnership with KU Recycling Programs to our Biodiesel Initiative to staff and consumer education and our efforts to buy local we show our dedication to sustainability.
 Check out the Union's sustainability page to see all that we are currently doing - and plan to do in the near future - in this increasingly important area.

 The residential dining centers (Mrs. E’s, North College Café and Oliver Dining) will serve regular operating hours even when classes are canceled due to weather.
 Retail locations will typically be closed.

 The dining centers will provide pick up meals for student who have dining plan.
 Please explore the "Feel Better Meals" section of KU Dining's Nutrition and Alergies page for more information.

 KU Dining Services takes a multifaceted approach to collegiate wellness and nutrition education, with one central idea in mind: allow the customer to make the most informed decision.
 All Residential and Retail dining facilities display nutrition education materials through monthly table tents, creative display cases, registered/licensed dietitian counseling/information sessions and featured events such as wellness fairs and American Dietetic Association’s National Nutrition Month® in March.

-During these breaks, the Studio Café will be opened shortened hours.
-If your plan includes the Retail Pass (All Access and the 50 Meal Block), then you will be able to use one per day.
-Dining Dollars, Beak Em Bucks, credit card and cash are also accepted.
-If you have a plan that does not include the Retail Pass (14 Meals and 10 Meals per week) and you will be on campus over break periods, plan accordingly with your Dining Dollars.
+During these breaks, the Studio Grill will be opened shortened hours.
+For Thanksgiving and Spring Breaks, if your plan includes the Retail Pass (All Access and the 50 Meal Block), then you will be able to use one per day.
+Over Winter Break (December 15 – January 2), a block of 10 meals will be included if you have signed up to stay in the residence halls to be used at Studio Grill (one per day), Dining Dollars, Beak Em Bucks, credit card and cash are also accepted.
+If you will be on campus over break periods, plan accordingly with your Dining Dollars.